 My work in renewable energy in the UK today

 I want to inspire people to learn and keep seeking knowledge.
 I am now an active researcher and a lecturer in the Robert Gordon University (RGU), United Kingdom.
 My research interest is in designing optical concentrator – a type of lens that can be used in many applications.
 One of its applications is to create a cheap solar photovoltaic system to not only generate electricity, but at the same time generate hot water for buildings.
 I have managed to get my designed work patented and this design has the potential to replace the traditional solar panel.
 The results from this on-going research were published in many research journal papers.
 I am also actively presenting in seminars and conferences about my work.
 I supervised a number of PhD students to work in this specialised area.

 I am the co-founder of an MSc in Solar Energy Systems, the first and only course of its kind in the UK which will be starting in September 2019.
 I teach Electrical & Electronic Engineering at RGU where I hope I can share my knowledge with other students, hoping that they will aspire to keep learning.

-3) Essential tips for Muslim students
+Some essential survival tips for Muslim students in the UK

 - Halal food is easy to find in the UK.
-There are many halal butchers around and thanks to the initiative of the Muslims here, major hypermarkets now carries Halal meat and products too, such as Tesco, Sainsbury and Asda.
+There are many halal butchers around and thanks to the initiative of the Muslims here, major hypermarkets now carry Halal meat and products too, such as Tesco, Sainsbury and Asda.

 - Once a while, you can eat out.
 Again, there are many Halal restaurants around the UK.